1nVitr0/plugin-vscode-invert-if/README.md

 - `Invert If: Invert If Block` Inverts if / else blocks
 - `Invert If: Create Guard Clause from Condition` Creates guard clause for the selected Condition
+- `Invert If: Create Custom Guard Clause from Condition` Creates guard clause for the selected Condition with custom options
 - `Invert If: Invert Condition` Invert selected edition

 The selection is currently only the condition under the active cursors, but more fine grained control will be available.
 The commands take into account **all** cursors, so **multiple selections** are possible.